USAFA-ECE/ece281-book/_sources/ICE/ICE6.md

 ### End State

-This ICE requires a Gradescope submission.
+This ICE requires a Gradescope submission with short answer questions, but there is no demo requirement!

 Additionally, there is a GitHub Action testbench that should pass.
 Ensure your two VHDL files are pushed to your repository.